 Keeping Track of All the Paperwork

-Like Bob, you may be amazed and sometimes overwhelmed at how much paper you get—forms you’ve been asked to sign so the teacher can get the doctor’s records and the doctor’s office can get the teacher’s records and so on.
+You may be amazed and sometimes overwhelmed at how much paper you get—forms you’ve been asked to sign so the teacher can get the doctor’s records and the doctor’s office can get the teacher’s records and so on.
 Do you really need to keep copies?
 Why do you have to bother?

 It’s Worth the Bother